lepiej/snake-game-javascript/README.md

 2. **UI Update**: Added a "Snake Solver" button to the game controls in `index.html`.

 3. **Genetic Algorithm Implementation**:
-   - Added a `NeuralNetwork` class with 10 inputs (distances to food, walls, and self in all directions), 6 hidden neurons, and 4 outputs (directions).
+   - Added a `NeuralNetwork` class with 12 inputs (distances to food, walls, self, and current direction), 12 hidden neurons, and 4 outputs (directions).
    - Implemented a genetic algorithm with:
-     - Population of 20 neural networks
+     - Population of 50 neural networks
-     - Fitness evaluation through game simulation
+     - Fitness evaluation through game simulation (up to 500 steps)
-     - Tournament selection, crossover, and mutation
+     - Tournament selection, crossover, and mutation (20% rate with larger range)
-     - 50 generations of evolution when the solver button is clicked
+     - 100 generations of evolution when the solver button is clicked

 4. **Solver Mode**:
-   - When "Snake Solver" is clicked, the GA runs for 50 generations to evolve the best neural network.
+   - When "Snake Solver" is clicked, the GA runs for 100 generations to evolve the best neural network.
    - The game then starts in solver mode, where the AI controls the snake automatically.
    - The AI uses the evolved neural network to decide movements, aiming to eat all red squares (food) without hitting walls or itself.
+   - Improved direction logic prevents reversing and allows continuing straight.

 5. **Game Logic Updates**:
    - Modified the game loop to use AI decisions in solver mode.